dadishimwe/dadishimwe/_posts/2024-09-18-getting-started-with-devops.md

 date: 2024-09-16 17:00 +0200
 categories: [English, Programming, DevOps]
 tags: [programming, backend-development, DevOps, python, docker, automation]
-author: amirulislam
+author: dadishimwe
 ---

 <img src="/assets/img/devops1.jpg" alt="devops" width="400">

-# 🚀 Getting Started with DevOps for Python Projects: A Beginner’s Guide
+# 🚀 Getting Started with DevOps for Python Projects: A Beginner's Guide

 If you're starting a project and unsure how to bring development and operations together into one smooth, automated process—from writing code to deploying it—this post will guide you through the entire DevOps cycle for your Python project.
-Let’s take it step by step so that you can easily understand how to build and deploy your app, even if you're a beginner.
+Let's take it step by step so that you can easily understand how to build and deploy your app, even if you're a beginner.

 ### 1. Starting the Project with Docker

 As soon as you start your project, using **Docker** is a smart move.
 Docker allows you to containerize your application, meaning you package everything—code, dependencies, settings—into a single container that can run anywhere.
 It also helps you manage different services, such as databases, directly from the start.

 For instance, with **Docker Compose**, you can set up your Python app, connect it to a database like PostgreSQL or MySQL, and run both services together.
-This creates a consistent environment where everything works smoothly, no matter where it’s running.
+This creates a consistent environment where everything works smoothly, no matter where it's running.

 ### 2. Choosing a Framework and Connecting to a Database

 Next, pick a Python framework that fits your project. **FastAPI**, **Flask**, and **Django** are popular choices.
 FastAPI is great for building APIs quickly, while Django comes with many built-in features, like an admin panel and authentication, which can save you time.

 Once your framework is ready, connect it to your database.
 With Docker running your database service, this becomes easy.
-You’ll be able to link your Python app to the database, so it can store and retrieve data as needed.
+You'll be able to link your Python app to the database, so it can store and retrieve data as needed.

 ### 3. Writing Unit Tests